TOP 25 ATTRACTIONS OF MILLINOCKET & THE KATAHDIN REGION

 Appalachian Trail sign near Daicey Pond, Baxter State Park, Maine

 Shin Falls is only a short detour from Grand Lake Road, which is the driving route that ultimately leads to the northern entrance of Baxter State Park.
-Privately owned, the landowners are gracious enough to allow the general public to visit these falls.
+Privately owned, the landowners are gracious enough to allow the general public to visit these falls, and have done so for many years.
 The main drop of the falls (shown below) is 30 feet, but the total drop is 44 feet.

 Reaching the base of the falls is fairly difficult and is not recommended for children or those who are not comfortable with scrambling on steep terrain.